The Recency Effect

 What are highly cited scientific articles on the subject of the recency effect?

-This publication explores how the sequence of interactions in computing tasks affects user experience and preferences, focusing on the primacy and recency effects.
-It reviews previous research and introduces two experiments aimed at understanding how positive and negative experiences, arranged in different orders, impact user preferences.
-The findings reveal a significant influence of recency effects on preferences, offering insights into the subtle ways interaction sequences can alter user perceptions and informing interface design to enhance user experience.
+This publication explores how the sequence of interactions in computing tasks affects user experience and preferences—and focuses on the primacy and recency effects.
+It reviews previous research and introduces two experiments aimed at understanding how positive and negative experiences—arranged in different orders—impact user preferences.
+The findings show there’s a great influence of recency effects on preferences—offering insights into the subtle ways interaction sequences can alter user perceptions and informing interface design to boost user experience.

-This publication delves into how memory, particularly short-term memory, influences user behavior on websites.
+This publication delves into how memory—particularly short-term memory—influences user behavior on websites.
 It covers key effects like the serial position effect and the primacy of product and pricing, which are crucial for creating successful, user-friendly websites.
-The article breaks down the structure of human memory, differentiates between short- and long-term memory, and discusses the impact of these memory types on website design.
-By integrating psychological insights with web design principles, it offers valuable guidance for UX designers and information architects aiming to enhance user experience and website usability.
+The article breaks down the structure of human memory, differentiates between short- and long-term memory—and it discusses the impact of these memory types on website design.
+Since it integrates psychological insights with web design principles—it offers valuable guidance for UX designers and information architects who aim to boost user experience and website usability.

 What are highly regarded books about the recency effect?